slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 	Name                        Cluster IP   External IP   Ports          URL
 	condor-manager-blogpostdemo 10.96.78.245 155.12.34.140 9618:32384/TCP 155.12.34.140:32384
 	...

 Note the external IP address and port number, in this case *155.12.34.140* and *32384*.

-Now, check the application's log to learn the tokens issued for the other condor components.
+Now, check the application's log to learn the tokens issued for the other condor components:

 	$ slate instance logs instance_1sGae98se
 	Fetching instance logs...